nikhilRP/nikhilRP.github/_posts/2016-08-18-SVM-scaling-and-tuning.md

 Lately I have been using support vector machines a lot at work.

-*Why do we have to scale the data for SVM?*
+### Why do we have to scale the data for SVM?

-Before anyone writes a model, its prudent to learn the characteristics of the input data.
+Before designing a model, its prudent to learn the characteristics of the input data.
 Without really understanding the data, there is no way you can design a model.

 Some of the characteristics of the input data can be: